 Now that the audit is completed, the message agreed by COT can be circulated by DSP Starbuck to encompass the overarching message of how compliance can be covered by the SMS, Email or Physical copy of the Victims Booklet.
 In addition, the positives can be drawn out of the audit to give positive feedback in relation to the 'quality' of the Victim Contact that officers have been achieving.

-Work in progress with expected date of completion in early 2020.
+Work in progress with expected date of completion within the 1st quarter of 2020.

 VCOP Audit Report-November 2019.docx